V4Fire/Client/tests/fixtures/console-tracker/README.md

 ## Tech Notes

-1. Message filtering is case insensitive.
+1. Message filtering is case-insensitive.
 2. Serialization functions should handle possible exceptions when evaluating message content to prevent test interruptions.